Pump Problems Pump Problems — Do You Need a Variable Speed Pool Pump? Complete Guide 2026

 Quick Answer

 Variable speed pool pumps can save 50-90% on energy costs compared to single speed pumps and are required by law in many areas.
-They're worth the investment for most pool owners despite higher upfront costs.
+They're worth the investment for most pool owners despite higher upfront costs, typically paying for themselves within 2 years.

 Energy Savings and Cost Benefits